 Through community partners, we've facilitated permanent housing for Thrive For Life participants and retreat alumni.
 These housing opportunities have kept men and women out of city shelters and in their own homes where they can begin to rebuild their lives.

-Soon, Thrive For Life will open Ignacio House of Studies in the Bronx.
-Ignacio House will provide safe, stable, and individual housing for formerly incarcerated individuals, as well as housing services, life skills workshops, support groups, and mentoring.
+In June 2019, Thrive For Life opened Ignacio House of Studies in the Bronx.
+Ignacio House provides safe, stable, and individual housing for up to 24 formerly incarcerated individuals with access to supportive living services.

 We’ve formed partnerships with Manhattan College, NYU, Fordham University, the CUNY system and other local universities, arranged for Thrive For Life Scholarships, and provided research training and academic mentoring to formerly incarcerated individuals who are pursuing undergraduate and graduate degrees.